GabeScott/standard-works-vault/General Conference/2014 April - A Priceless Heritage of Hope.md

 # A Priceless Heritage of Hope

-*By Henry B. Eyring - First Counselor in the First Presidency*
+By President Henry B. Eyring - *First Counselor in the First Presidency*

 *Given in the April session of the 2014 General Conference*

+>*When you choose whether to make or keep a covenant with God, you choose whether you will leave an inheritance of hope to those who might follow your example.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2014/04/a-priceless-heritage-of-hope?lang=eng)